 Cloud solutions have extensive backup systems built-in to guarantee seamless storage at all times.
 In addition, the complete return of all current and past data can be guaranteed in a contract.
 This means that, in contrast to on-premises storage, having your data in the cloud secures its complete availability and is never lost, even in the event of a device failure, a storage error or a desired change of provider.

 The so-called “multi-tenancy architecture” prevents the data of different customers from being mixed up, even though they use the same software.
 The principle is comparable to an Excel file in which not all data of all customer accounts are managed in one table, but each account is managed separately from the others in its own tab.

 What makes cloud solutions indispensable

-According to a McKinsey study, advantages of cloud applications, such as increased productivity through a more flexible and digital way of working, hardware savings as well as better data analysis options, have a direct impact on costs and turnover.
-Purchasing, supply chain management and manufacturing in particular benefit from the cloud.
-According to McKinsey, the largest share of all cost savings (up to 20 per cent per function) is in these business areas.
+According to a McKinsey study, advantages of cloud applications, such as increased productivity through a more flexible and digital way of working, hardware savings and better data analysis options, have a direct impact on costs and turnover.
+Purchasing, supply chain management and manufacturing in particular benefit from the cloud, as McKinsey states that the largest share of all cost savings (up to 20% per function) is in these business areas.
 And those cost reductions have a two to three per cent impact on EBIT for each of these areas.